cwyatt29/CircutPython/README.md

 ## DISCLAIMER

-README.MD belonged to Josie M. but I made edits and deleted the work that wasnt mine
+README.MD belonged to [Josie Muss](https://github.com/jmuss07) but I made edits and deleted the work that wasnt mine

 ## Table of Contents
 * [Table of Contents](#TableOfContents)